fooltowise/NeroNotes/Nero's Notes/Advantageous Divergence.md

 Lou Brock, Hall of Fame base stealer once said, “Show me a man who’s afraid of appearing foolish, and I’ll show you a man you can beat every time.”
 Within his quote is the sad diagnosis of most people’s lives: to the extent you’re getting beat in life, it’s likely because you’re afraid of appearing foolish.
 Don’t assume that what is familiar and common is optimal.

-This example was inspired by Howard Marks’ Dare to Be Great II which is a fantastic read.
+This example was inspired by [[Howard Marks]]’ Dare to Be Great II which is a fantastic read.
 These Advantageous Divergence tactics often take courage to act on because they are different than what the herd is doing.
 While difficult, this is a better set of problems to have.
 Most people choose conventionality over [[rationality]], placing acceptance, conformity, tradition, or security above truth.
 Don’t fall into that trap.
 We must be willing to appear foolish to gain Advantageous Divergence, rather than following the crowd to achieve disadvantageous adherence.

 > Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally.